mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

 ---
 title: "In the Realm of Thought: 11 Cognitive Biases and Heuristics Unveiled"
-description: "In the recent years I read many non-fiction books, but one truly stands out: Thinking, Fast and Slow by Daniel Kahnemann.
+description: "In the recent years I read many non-fiction books, but one truly stands out: Thinking, Fast and Slow by Daniel Kahneman.
 In the book the Nobel Prize-winning author delves into the intersection of economics and psychology, debunking the concept of the homo economicus and revealing how human decisions are shaped by psychological biases and distortions."
 date: 2023-12-07
 excerpt_separator: "<!--more-->"
 categories: